 The appeal resulted in much information coming forward on the family and the link was made between this suitcase and the Barford family who traded in Uckfield High Street.
 Subsequently Heritage Centre staff have been able to find the descendants of Thomas Valentine Barford.
-Some of the items from the suitcase will be on display at their forthcoming exhibition.
+Some of the items from the suitcase were displayed at this exhibition.

 Copies of the Exhibition Guide Book are still available and on sale at Bridge Cottage Heritage Centre for £1 – pick up a copy whilst stocks last.